dbieber/davidbieber.com/hugo/content/post/drafts/2019-08-20-draft-papers-while-running/index.md

 Your hands are occupied because you're performing a task like running or cooking.
 You don't want to be looking at a screen too much right now, because you have to look where you're going (or at what you're cutting).

-You have a phone, tablet, or computer with you though, with the SpiritWriter app open, so writing an essay wont be a problem.
+You have a phone, tablet, or computer with you though, with the SpiritWriter app open, so writing an essay won't be a problem.

 You begin to dictate "New Section.
 High level motivating goal of the thing. \<beat\> If you're running, cooking, doing laundry, or otherwise have your hands occupied but your brain free..."